 The Senior Planner clarified that, of the four conditions attached to the Inspector's grant of planning permission, condition 2 was relevant.
 It was confirmed that there was no archaeological interest in the development.
 The appeal decision had been issued in January 2015.
 An application for non-material amendments and an application for a variation (relating only to the roof extension) under Section 73 had been received in the summer.
 The former had been refused since Officers considered that some of the proposed amendments were material changes.
-The application as part of the application under Section 73 in order to cover all the proposed amendments.
+The applicant had subsequently been advised to include the content of the non-material application as part of the application under Section 73 in order to cover all the proposed amendments.
 This was the application now before Committee.
 In response to a query from Councillor Gardner, the Senior Planner advised that the basement and glazing works had gone ahead without permission.